pmcelhaney/counterfact/docs/usage.md

 ### Security: the `$.auth` object

-If a username and password are sent via basic authentication, the username and password can be found via `$.auth.username` and `$.auth.password` respectively.
+If a username and password are sent via basic authentication, they can be found via `$.auth.username` and `$.auth.password` respectively.

 Support for other security schemes ("apiKey", "mutualTLS", "oauth2", "openIdConnect") are coming.
 You can speed things along by [opening an issue](https://github.com/pmcelhaney/counterfact/issues).

 ### x-scape Hatch

 Counterfact does a good job translating an OpenAPI description into TypeScript types.
-But if your OpenAPI documentation is incorrect or incomplete, or you want to try something that's not documented yet, the type safety can get in your way.
+But if your documentation is incorrect or incomplete, or you want to try something that's not documented yet, the type safety can get in your way.

 To work around that problem, Counterfact provides a "loose" types mode in the form of the `$.x` object.
 The `$.x` object is an alias of `$` in which all of the types are wider.